Performance Coach Award Overview

-If you are interested in the programme you need to contact your National Association to arrange an initial online meeting.
+If you are interested in the programme you need to contact your Delivery Centre to arrange an initial online meeting.
 This will help you assess the programme’s suitability for your specific learning needs and allow you to check that it will provide the learning opportunities you seek.
 There will be chance to explore your expectations and to ask questions prior to registering:

 The learning journey is fluid and personalised to every coach who undertakes the programme.
 The key components of the award are the same but, as an experienced coach, you will steer the direction and focus of your learning in areas that are most relevant to you.
 The journey can be personalised every step of the way, by understanding the capabilities and skills you arrive with, you decide the skills, knowledge and experience you want to learn and develop.

 Online Mentor Sessions: Your development and thinking is supported through online mentor sessions with a Performance Coach Mentor who will support your reflection, stimulate insights and action, and support you making sense of your practices and thinking.

 Community of Learning Events: These 2-day, face-to-face events provide opportunities to explore ‘Performance Coaching’ and how this relates to ‘Who’, ‘What’ and ‘How’ you coach.